-- The Council's Strategic Risk Register has been maintained under review during the year and updated periodically.
+- In accordance with the Accounts and Audit Regulations 2015, the Financial Services Manager (as Chief Finance Officer) undertakes an annual review of the effectiveness of the Council's system of Internal Audit.
+This review will be undertaken in the near future with the outcome reported to the Accounts and Audit Committee in July 2018. - The Council's Strategic Risk Register has been maintained under review during the year and updated periodically.
 Risk management matters have been considered by the Management Team, the Corporate Governance Group and by the Executive.
-To ensure Councillors are aware of the Council's key risks, details of the key risks are reported to the Executive. - An updated self-assessment of the Council's governance framework was undertaken in 2016 and reported to the Accounts and Audit Committee in January 2017 in response to the updated framework and guidance issued by CIPFA/SOLACE. - Quarterly reports are presented to the Accounts and Audit Committee on the Council's work to manage fraud, theft and corruptions.
+To ensure Councillors are aware of the Council's key risks details of the key risks are periodically reported to the Executive and the Accounts and Audit Committee. - Quarterly reports are presented to the Accounts and Audit Committee on the Council's work to manage fraud, theft and corruptions.
 Amongst other matters, these reports provide details of benefit fraud and action taken in response to this, investigations undertaken by Internal Audit and the results of the Council's work on the National Fraud Initiative; no internal frauds were reported during the year. - The Performance Management Framework has operated effectively during the year.
 Monitoring information on key areas of performance has been provided to Management Team for review and action where this has been considered necessary.
-Performance Management information has also been reviewed by the Executive. - During the year, the Council continued to use a software program called 'Bob's Business' which provides online IT Security training ensuring regular updates on information security and governances for all staff using ICT. - The Council produced its Annual Report in December 2016 summarising performance in the previous year; - The Council's external auditor, Grant Thornton, audited the year-end Statement of Accounts and assessed our arrangements for securing value for money.
-Their most recent Audit Letter, issued in October 2016, identified no material errors in the accounts for 2015/16 and gave an unqualified opinion in respect of value for money. - The Council has in place regular reporting arrangements on the financial affairs of the Council.
-Regular Strategic Monitoring reports were submitted to both Management Team and the Executive throughout the year.
-Reports were also produced on the Council's Medium Term Financial Plan and Financial Strategy and these were used to inform the budget and Council Tax setting process; - The Council published its annual Pay Policy in line with the statutory requirements. - The Council's Business Continuity Plans are in place albeit need to be updated to reflect changes in the Council's accommodation arrangements and the requirement for a new Disaster Recovery Site.
-These plans consist of: - o a Business Continuity Policy and Strategy; - o a Strategic Crises Management Plan; - a Local Crisis Management Plan for each main office location and Fleet Street Depot; - o a Business Recovery Plan for critical services.
+Performance Management information has also been reviewed by the Executive. - During the year, the Council continued to use a software program called 'Bob's Business' which provides online IT Security training ensuring regular updates on information security and governances for all staff using ICT. - The Council produced its Annual Report in October 2017 summarising performance in the previous year; - The Council's external auditor, Grant Thornton, audited the year-end Statement of Accounts and assessed our arrangements for securing value for money.
+Their most recent Audit Letter, issued in October 2017, identified no material errors in the accounts for 2016/17 and gave an unqualified opinion in respect of value for money. - The Council has in place reporting arrangements on the financial affairs of the Council.
+Regular Strategic Monitoring reports were submitted to both Management Team and the Executive during the year.
+Reports were also produced on the Council's Medium Term Financial Plan and Financial Strategy and these were used to inform the budget and Council Tax setting process; - The Council published its annual Pay Policy in line with the statutory requirements. - The Council's Business Continuity Plans are in place albeit they need updating to reflect changes in the Council's accommodation arrangements and the requirement for an alternative disaster recovery site.
+These plans consist of:- - a Business Continuity Policy and Strategy; - a Strategic Crises Management Plan; - a Local Crisis Management Plan for each main office location and Fleet Street Depot; - a Business Recovery Plan for critical services.